thuml/Transfer-Learning-Library/README.md

 In the directory `examples`, you can find all the necessary running scripts to reproduce the benchmarks with specified hyper-parameters.

 ## Contributing
 We appreciate all contributions.
 If you are planning to contribute back bug-fixes, please do so without any further discussion.
 If you plan to contribute new features, utility functions or extensions, please first open an issue and discuss the feature with us.

+You can find the latest code on the `dev` branch.

 ## Disclaimer on Datasets